PCNN-Projects/PCNN-Codebook-Subset/README.markdown

 # Ontology-Annotated Codebook Subset for Post-COVID Network Netherlands (PCNN)

 ## Description
-This repository contains a curated subset of the ontology-annotated codebook developed for the Post-COVID Network Netherlands (PCNN), as presented in our MIE 2026 paper, "."
+This repository contains a curated subset of the ontology-annotated codebook developed for the Post-COVID Network Netherlands (PCNN), as presented in our MIE 2026 paper.
 The workflow harmonizes health data using ontologies (e.g., SNOMED CT, LOINC) and contextual suffixes, supporting FAIR principles.
 This subset demonstrates semantic mapping of variables and is adaptable to other domains.
 The codebook contains metadata only, ensuring privacy.
 Expert review is ongoing.

 ## Codebook Structure
 | Column              | Description                                                    |